MohammadAkbari/MohammadAkbari.github.io/microservices.md

 > Reliability — Is your service available and error free?
 Can you rely on your deployment process to push out new features without introducing instability or defects?
-> The behavior and state of a microservice should be observable, you should be able to determine whether the service is healthy and whether it’s processing its workload in the way you expect.
+> <br/>The behavior and state of a microservice should be observable, you should be able to determine whether the service is healthy and whether it’s processing its workload in the way you expect.
 >